 Our collaborators | Authors

-Cara Biasucci came to Austin in 2011 to create and produce Ethics Unwrapped.
+Cara Biasucci came to Texas McCombs in 2011 to develop and produce Ethics Unwrapped.
 She is a filmmaker, author, and educational designer.
-Her documentaries have been supported by, among others, The William and Flora Hewlett Foundation, Engender Health, and Women in Film.
-Cara has written, produced, directed, and edited films for a wide range of clients including Discovery Times, American Public Television, HGTV, Johns Hopkins Medicine, New England Patriots, and the National Gallery of Art.
-She received her M.F.A. in Film & Video Production from UT Austin, and B.A. in philosophy magna cum laude from Bowdoin College.
-Most recently, she taught filmmaking at UNC Chapel Hill.
+As a freelance filmmaker in Washington, D.C., she wrote, produced, directed, and edited for a wide range of clients including Discovery Times, American Public Television, HGTV, DIY Network, Johns Hopkins Medicine, New England Patriots, and the National Gallery of Art.
+Cara’s films have been broadcast on public television, screened in festivals around the world, and been supported by (among others) The William and Flora Hewlett Foundation, Engender Health, and Women in Film.
+She received her M.F.A. in Film & Video Production from The University of Texas at Austin, earned her B.A. in philosophy magna cum laude from Bowdoin College, and taught media production at The University of North Carolina at Chapel Hill before joining Texas McCombs.

 Minette Drumwright (Offsite Link)